-Secondary Area: it will be selected from the eight major areas listed above and should relate coherently to the primary and concentration areas.
-The examination will be based on a reading list of at least 25 books.
-The reading lists for all eight major areas are available at the office of the Executive Officer.
-This area will embrace all genres.
+Secondary Area: it will be selected from the eight major areas listed below and should relate coherently to the primary and concentration areas.
+This area will include all genres.
+The reading lists are available in HLBLL’s web page.

 Critical/Theoretical Area: it must relate coherently to the other areas.
 The examination will be based on a list of at least 25 books or an equivalent number of texts to be selected by the student and the Chair of the Examination Committee.

 The eight major areas are (the reading lists for all eight major areas are posted in the program’s web page): Medieval; Renacimiento y Barroco; España: Siglos XVIII y XIX; España: Siglos XX y XXI; Colonial; Latinoamérica: Siglo XIX; Latinoamérica: De Modernismo a Vanguardia; Latinoamérica: Siglo XX.

 Each student’s Examination Committee will consist of three faculty members appointed by the Executive Officer in consultation with the student.
 Ultimately, approval of the areas selected and reading lists will rest on each student's Examination Committee.